tigergiangnguyen/tech-blog/README.md

 # 14 Model-View-Controller (MVC): Tech Blog

-## Your Task
+## Deployed Link of Application

-Writing about tech can be just as important as making it.
-Developers spend plenty of time creating new applications and debugging existing codebases, but most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.
-A simple Google search for any concept covered in this course returns thousands of think pieces and tutorials from developers of all skill levels!
+## Description

-Your task this week is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-You’ll build this site completely from scratch and deploy it to Heroku.
-Your app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+In this assignment, the challenge is to build a CMS-style blog site similar to a wordpress site.
+Developers can publish their blog posts and comment on other developers' posts as well.
+This will be created from scratch then deployed to Heroku.
+This application takes a back-end and front-end to satisfied the user story with acceptance criteria.
+Back-end will be structure with using Model and Controller paradigm to use MySQL2 and Sequelize packages to connect to a database.
+Front-end will be structure with using Views and handlebars for the client side to show what the users' sees.
+This is good practices on creating a simple authentification with logins/logouts that saves to your local to understand what's happening.

 ## User Story